Dates & Registration

 Application for the LEAD program at Camp Sealth can be competitive.
 Pay close attention to the application requirements listed below.
 Applicants do not need to have been a previous participant at Camp Sealth or in Camp Fire programs, although previous completion of the CIT/RSIT program and/or participation in Camp Fire’s school-year Teen Programs will increase your chances of acceptance.

 We also highly recommend that the teen applicant, rather than the parent, communicate with camp staff during the application process.

 - All parts of the application completed on time, with thorough and thoughtful responses:

 - Previous completion of the CIT/RSIT program

-- At least 20 hours of participation in Camp Fire’s school-year Teen Programs during the 2018-2019 school year, OR comparable leadership and community service experience
+- Participation in Camp Fire’s school-year Teen Programs during the 2022-2023 school year, OR comparable leadership and community service experience

 Characteristics we look for